 Square’s fee is taken out of the total amount of the transaction, including tax, tips, and any added surcharges.

 The following is an example of a swiped $100.00 payment with an added surcharge.

 Let’s say you added a surcharge of $2.70 to account for Square’s tapped, dipped, or swiped card fee: $100 + 2.60 + 0.10¢ = $102.70

 If you charge your customer a total $102.70, Square’s fee will be applied to the total payment: $102.70 x 2.6% + 0.10¢ = $2.77

-Following this example, $99.93 will be deposited to your linked bank account.
+Following this example, $99.93 will be transferred to your linked bank account.